scipy-conference/scipy_proceedings/papers/geomstats/geomstats.rst

     S \in \mathbb{R}_{n \times n}: S^T = S, \forall z \in \mathbb{R}^n, z \neq 0, z^TSz > 0
     \right\}.

 The class :code:`SPDMatricesSpace` inherits from the class :code:`EmbeddedManifold` and has an :code:`embedding_manifold` attribute which stores an object of the class :code:`GeneralLinear`.
-SPD matrices in 2 dimensions can be visualized as ellipses, that give insights into their eigenvalues and eigenvectors.
-This is implemented in the ``visualization`` module of :code:`geomstats`.
+SPD matrices in two dimensions can be visualized as ellipses arising from their eigenvalues and eigenvectors.
+This is implemented in the :code:`visualization` module of :code:`geomstats`.
 We generate a toy data-set:

 .. code:: python